 Utilization Management reviews, manages and monitors the use of mental health, substance use and intellectual/developmental disability services.
 UM also reviews utilization data to evaluate and ensure that services are being provided appropriately within established benchmarks and clinical guidelines and that services are consistent with the authorization and approved plan.
-Their goal is to ensure that enrollees receive the right service, at the right time, at the right level, while creating the most effective and efficient treatment possible.
+Their goal is to ensure that members receive the right service, at the right time, at the right level, while creating the most effective and efficient treatment possible.

 Program Integrity (PI) ensures the integrity and compliance of agency programs.
 PI maintains accountability in expenditure of funds through the prevention, detection and investigation of fraud and abuse.